comit-network/RFCs/RFC-001-BAM.md

 2. SE01 - Unsupported mandatory header

     Whenever a node receives a header that it does not understand, it should return a response with the SE01 status code.
-Responses with the SE01 status code MUST include the header `Unsupported-Headers` with its value set to a list of mandatory headers it didn't understand.
+Responses with the SE01 status code MUST include the header `unsupported_headers` with its value set to a list of mandatory headers it didn't understand.
 If a node does not understand multiple headers, it SHOULD list all of them.

 3. SE02 - Unknown request type